gromacs/gromacs/docs/user-guide/mdp-options.rst

    starting value for lambda (float).
 Generally, this should only be used with slow growth (*i.e.* nonzero :mdp:`delta-lambda`).
 In other cases, :mdp:`init-lambda-state` should be specified instead.
+If a lambda vector is given, :mdp: `init-lambda` is used to interpolate the vector instead of setting lambda directly.
    Must be greater than or equal to 0.

 .. mdp:: delta-lambda